Statue of a Kouros

 Kouros means youth, or boy, especially of noble rank, in ancient Greek (κοῦρος, plural kouroi).
-This marble statue of a Kouros (youth) is one of the earliest statues of a human figure carved in Attica, Athens during 590–580 B.C.
+This marble statue of a Kouros (youth) is one of the earliest sculptures of a human figure carved in Attica, Athens during 590–580 B.C.
 The statue was used to mark the grave of a young Athenian aristocrat.

-The rigid stance with the left leg forward and arms straight down the side, was derived and influenced from Egyptian monumental statues.
-If you have visited the Egyptian Galleries at the MET you would have seen Egyptian statues that look very similar.
+The rigid stance with the left leg forward and arms straight down the side was derived and influenced from monumental Egyptian statues.
+If you have visited the Egyptian Galleries at the MET, you would have seen Egyptian statues that look very similar.
 The Egyptian figures usually wear loincloth or clothing and typically represent only the Kings of Egypt.
-The Greek innovation was that Greek statue is cut away from the stone and was not embedded in rock.
+The Greek innovation was that statue is cut away from the stone and was not embedded in rock.
 There is no stone holding the legs together, and there is some space between the arms and the chest.
 This figure was freed from the stone.

 This pose provided a simple style that was used by Greek sculptors in the 6th century B.C. as they learnt the art of sculpting human figures.
 This early sculpture features geometric forms and anatomical details which are rendered in beautiful proportional patterns.

 Greek marble nude sculpture evolved, and in the classical period of the next century, Greeks made figures that stand in contrapposto, representing a more natural turned waist where the weight is shifted to one leg, and the whole body becomes asymmetrical and more natural.
 Greek statues became more natural and were copied extensively by the Romans.
 Below is an example of a marble statue of a young Hercules made 68–98 CE which is a direct evolution of the early Kouros Statues.